 The flood policy in Flanders implements the Floods Directive (FD) which requires a better risk assessment of flooding and measures to limit damage.
+Flanders strives for a sustainable reduction of the flood risk with sufficient protection for human health, economic activity, the environment and cultural heritage.

-The policy is based on the principles of multi-layer flood risk management, focusing on protection against critical floods (protection), prevention of flood damage (prevention) and effective crisis management (preparedness).
+The policy is based on the principles of multi-layer flood risk management, focusing on protecting against critical floods ("protection"), on preventing damage caused by floods ("prevention") as well as on effective crisis management ("preparedness").

-Protective measures in the context of flooding include rainwater tanks and green roofs as well as dykes and flood plains.
-Preserving space for water and adapted construction are forms of preventive measures.
+Protective flood measures include rainwater wells and green roofs as well as dikes and flood plains.
+Reserving space for water and adapted construction are forms of preventive measures.
+Preparedness comprises